 One of the primary things I’ve been spending time at recently has been all things music, in particular both learning to create and attending more live electronic music.
 Electronic music has been an interest of mine for many years ever since being introduced to the likes of Mugasha and Soundcloud by friends back when I first arrived in California.
 Since then it’s become by far the largest genre that I consume, serving as a backdrop to most of my daily activities.
 Whether I’m working on software issues during the day or doing the dishes at home in the evening you’re likely to find me enjoying some music at the same time.

-Music was a large part of my childhood as I played the piano and sang in the Palestrina Choir for many years.
-When I moved to California however I lost touch with it due to lack of time and access to instruments in addition to my changing tastes as I discovered more and more forms of electronic music.
+Making music was a large part of my childhood as I played the piano and sang in the Palestrina Choir for many years.
+I lost touch with the practice however when I moved to California due to lack of access to instruments and drifts in my musical taste into electronic and other more experimental forms of music.

 My favourite act among my new discoveries were Above and Beyond, specifically their weekly Group Therapy podcast, a 2 hour compilation of electronic music that they release every Friday.
 I immediately became a fan and I’ve listened religiously ever since.
 I spent the first few years as a passive listener taking in the weekly broadcast but not attending any live shows until 2013 when I was lucky enough to catch their San Francisco leg of the We Are All We Need tour with some friends.
 It was the first time I’d experienced live electronic music in any form and the experience completely blew me away.
 The combination of the music and the energy that they commanded in the room was infectous, and while I’m not usually a fan of large crowds I felt completely at home there.